pyfyre/pyfyre/README.md

 It is also advisable to learn [Brython](https://www.brython.info/) alongside PyFyre as it is built on top of Brython.

 ## Examples
-See the [demo](demo) folder for more examples.
+See the [examples](https://github.com/pyfyre/pyfyre-examples) repository for more.
 But here is a super simple example.
 See how easy it is to create a simple Hello World web app with PyFyre:
 ```py
 from pyfyre import render